Rates & fees

 What is an 'annualised return'?back to top

-The interest rates you'll see advertised on our website are an 'annualised' rate of return.
+The interest rates you'll see on our website are an 'annualised' rate of return.
 An annualised return illustrates what the interest rate would be if paid and compounded each year.
 Interest on Lending Works' loans is calculated daily and paid monthly, so the annualised return includes the effect of compound interest i.e. it assumes your interest earns interest too.

-The annualised rate assumes that all repayments (both capital and interest) are re-lent, in much the same way that the return on your savings account (Annual Equivalent Rate or 'AER') assumes you keep your money, and any interest earned, in the account.
+The annualised rate assumes that all repayments (both capital and interest) are reinvested, in much the same way that the return on any savings account (Annual Equivalent Rate or 'AER') assumes you keep your money, and any interest earned, in the account.
 The only difference is that with peer-to-peer lending your funds need to be kept 'on loan'; funds left in your Lending Works Wallet do not earn interest.

-Lender feesback to top
+Servicing feesback to top

 Quick Withdraw feesback to top